-RenalGuard has been shown in two investigator sponsored studies to significantly reduce the incidence of CIN when compared to the standard of care.
+RenalGuard has been shown in two investigator sponsored studies to significantly reduce the incidence of Contrast-Associated AKI when compared to the standard of care.
 The device is comprised of a Console and a RenalGuard Single Use Set for infusion and urine collection.
 The Single Use Set contains a urine collection set which connects to a patient’s Foley catheter and an infusion set which connects to a standard IV catheter.
 The Console measures the volume of urine in the collection set and infuses an equal volume of hydration fluid to match the patient’s urine output.
 The Console relies on proprietary, patented software and electronic weight measurements to control the rate at which fluid is infused and to monitor urine volume.

 In addition to urine volume replacement, a user can set the RenalGuard System to achieve a net fluid gain over and above matched hydration or to achieve a net fluid loss.
 RenalGuard allows infusion of a bolus of fluid at the user’s request.
 In addition, the device is capable of adjusting matched hydration to take into account other fluid sources.

 1 Stevens, MA, McCullough, PA et al. A prospective randomized trial of prevention measures in patients at high risk for contrast nephropathy.
 JACC 1999;33:403-11